Victor Cavendish, 9th Duke of Devonshire: Marriage and children

-Political and Industry
+Politics and industry

 In May 1891, shortly before Cavendish graduated from Cambridge, his father, who sat as the Member of Parliament for West Derbyshire, died and Cavendish entered the race for that parliamentary seat and won it.
 He thus became the youngest member of the British House of Commons at the time.

 For 17 years, Cavendish held parliamentary positions.
 Between 1900 and 1903, he served as Treasurer of the Household, from 1903 to 1905 as Financial Secretary to the Treasury, and on 11 December 1905 he was sworn of the Privy Council.
 In 1907, he was appointed a deputy lieutenant of Derbyshire.

 When he succeeded to his uncle's dukedom on 24 March 1908, Devonshire, as he was thereafter known, was disqualified from holding his seat in the Commons, as he now held a place in the House of Lords.
 The same year, Devonshire was appointed as Lord Lieutenant of Derbyshire, when he acted as President of the Derbyshire Territorial Force (TF) Association and Honorary Colonel of the 5th (TF) Battalion of the Sherwood Foresters.
 In 1909 he was made Chancellor of the University of Leeds.
 He was then elected to two mayoral offices: first to that of Eastbourne, between 1909 and 1910, and then Chesterfield, from 1911 to 1912.
 In the House of Lords, Devonshire served as Conservative Chief Whip from 1911 and, after the Conservatives joined the government during the First World War, as joint Government Chief Whip in the upper chamber, holding office as Civil Lord of the Admiralty.

 He took an active interest in the iron industry and from 1910 to 1912 was the president of the Iron and Steel Institute.
-The University of Leeds General Reception Committee honoured his presidential years on 30 September, 1912 at an event at the hall of the Leeds Philosophical and Literary Society with ensuing tours of nearby foundries including those founded by Robert Middleton and the family of Albert Kitson, 2nd Baron Airedale, both of whom were members of the committee.
+The University of Leeds General Reception Committee honoured his presidential years on 30 September 1912 at an event at the hall of the Leeds Philosophical and Literary Society with ensuing tours of nearby foundries including those founded by Robert Middleton and the family of Albert Kitson, 2nd Baron Airedale, both of whom were members of the committee.
 Kitson was honorary vice-president of the institute from 1911.

 During World War I he and the Derbyshire TF Association not only supported the TF battalions of the Sherwood Foresters but also raised a 'Pals battalion' for 'Kitchener's Army', the 16th (Service) Battalion, Sherwood Foresters (Chatsworth Rifles).
 He also became Honorary Colonel and Commandant of the Derbyshire Volunteer Regiment of the Volunteer Training Corps in 1918.